Secondtonumb/IF-MDD/README.md

 [![Example](./fig/IF-MDD_example.png)](https://secondtonumb.github.io/publication_demo/ICASSP_2026/index.html)

+**Update (2025-10-22):**
+We added a verbose CTC decoder that now outputs phonemes with corresponding timestamps.

 **Update (2025-10-08):**
 We released the pretrained CTC checkpoint and an inference example.
 The model is now available on Hugging Face and can be executed in **10 lines of code**.